-But it seems that John's gospel is saying: not so fast!
+But it seems that John's gospel is saying to all of us: not so fast!

-We are in the fourth of five Sundays as John's gospel mulls over and over, almost like kneading dough, this sense, this mystery, of Jesus as the bread of life.....which may be why your eyes are starting to glaze over: because of all the repetition, except today maybe you're also feeling a little queasy, since today's gospel lesson, taken literally, could be the cover story of a magazine that might be called: Cannibalism Today!
+We are in the fourth of five Sundays as John's gospel mulls over and over, almost like kneading dough, this sense, this mystery, of Jesus as the bread of life.....which may be why your eyes are starting to glaze over: because of all the repetition, except today maybe you're also feeling a little queasy, since today's gospel, taken literally, sure sounds like an advertisement for cannibalism!